SSWConsulting/SSW.Rules.Content/rules/automated-test-code-first-class-citizen/rule.md

 ✅ Same best practices - apply your coding best practices to the test code (e.g. clean coding, maintainability, performing code reviews, etc.)\
 ✅ Definition of Done - add all of the levels of automated tests you need to complete to your Definition of Done\
-❌ "Anyone can write the tests" - allocate the work of writing test code to people whose job doesn't normally involve writing production-quality code\
+❌ "Anyone can write the tests" - don't allocate the work of writing test code to people whose job doesn't normally involve writing production-quality code, the same level of skill is required for the production code and the test code\
-❌ Tolerate failing tests - refactor the tests as required as you refactor the product code
+❌ Tolerate/skip failing tests - refactor the tests as required as you refactor the product code

 **Add your rule to a category**